stephenbaraik/hadoop-wsl-setup/README.md

 XXXXX NodeManager
 XXXXX Jps
 ```
-When you are finished with your session, you can stop all the Hadoop services:

 ### Step 4: Stop Hadoop Services

 When you are finished with your session, you can stop all the Hadoop services: